mythic-beasts/dehydrated-code-rack/available/README.md

 # Hooks

-The hooks in this directory are ready to symlinked to whichever hook points you wish to use them at.
+The hooks in this directory are ready to be symlinked to from whichever hook points you wish to use them for.

 ## `reload_`